wimsio/wims-universal-shopper/README.md

 But all the above lack one thing: They do not really touch what women world wide love most: shopping and shopping rewards.

-I am looking for funding for this WIMS dApp.
-I am also looking for interested developers to partner and make this happen.
+I am looking for funding for this WIMS Cardano dApp.
+I am also looking for interested developers(and skilled people as well as investors) to partner and make this happen.
 Lastly I am looking for companies interested in partnering with WIMS on this or other projects.

 If you are new to WIMS then check our project from links below: